Jojoteur/traffic-sign-recognition/README.md

 # <ins> Traffic Sign Recognition : </ins>

-This project implements a solution for the detection (and recognition of traffic signs) on a Raspberry Pi.
+This project implements a solution for the detection and recognition of traffic signs on a Raspberry Pi.

 For the moment, we only work on speed limits detection (ie. round with red bounders signs)

-This Readme is a summary, for more informations, you can read the wiki associated to the project on the repository : https://gitlab.com/julienbrunet21/traffic-sign-recognition/wikis/wiki/home
+This Readme is a summary, for more information, you can read the [wiki](https://gitlab.com/julienbrunet21/traffic-sign-recognition/wikis/wiki/home) associated to the project on the repository.

 ## <ins> Compatibility : </ins>
 This project has been developed to work with **Python 3.7**